 He assured that the government would continue to increase the capacity of the research institutes.

-In his remarks, Dr Muhammed Attanda, the Director and Chief Executive Officer, NIHORT Ibadan, on behalf of the institute appreciated the minister for his unprecedented support and kind considerations that have enabled the institute to run smoothly and make faster progress.
+In his remarks, Dr Muhammed Attanda, the Director and Chief Executive Officer of NIHORT Ibadan, on behalf of the institute, appreciated the minister for his unprecedented support and kind considerations, which have enabled the institute to run smoothly and make faster progress.

-Attanda highlighted some of the notable feats recorded to include, approval granted for the provision of a dedicated electricity line to the Institute.
+Attanda highlighted some of the notable feats recorded, including approval for the provision of a dedicated electricity line to the Institute.

 “Your efforts that led to the facilitation of the Presidential waiver that made it possible for the institute to recruit essential personnel to boost its manpower.

-“We particularly appreciate this because the institute has not been able to do this in the last seven years.
+“We particularly appreciate this because the institute has been unable to do this in the last seven years.

 “We are also grateful for the opportunity provided for the institute to attend the genetic capacity building and management of gene bank,” he said.

-Also, Alhaji Salihu Imam, One of the Agriculture Development Project beneficiaries and farmers representative in Oyo State lauded the lofty contribution of NIHORT to agricultural practices in Nigeria.
+Also, Alhaji Salihu Imam, one of the beneficiaries of the Agriculture Development Project and a farmer representative in Oyo State, lauded the lofty contribution of NIHORT to agricultural practices in Nigeria.

-He noted that the institute has been the only one that gives farmers free fields; 20 to 40 hectares to plant their mandate crops.
+He noted that the institute is the only one that gives farmers free fields, 20 to 40 hectares, to plant their mandate crops.